pingcap/tidb-dev-guide/src/understand-tidb/the-lifecycle-of-a-statement.md

 ## Statement string to Abstract Syntax Tree

-In [handleQuery](https://github.com/pingcap/tidb/blob/30cf15a59db11c34ffe05fc926152a43327eaa61/server/conn.go#L1633) the statement string is [parsed](https://github.com/pingcap/parser/blob/d4a88481405f8c59d45fc0a9c38ee24d55b9bf49/yy_parser.go#L137) by [the parser, which is in its own repository](https://github.com/pingcap/parser), that is a MySQL compatible parser parsing statements and returns an Abstract Syntax Tree (AST) representing the statement.
+In [handleQuery](https://github.com/pingcap/tidb/blob/30cf15a59db11c34ffe05fc926152a43327eaa61/server/conn.go#L1633) the statement string is [parsed](https://github.com/pingcap/tidb/blob/9f68c8e92a994e4790bfd9e567e5ad86c8daa861/parser/yy_parser.go#L172) by [the parser](https://github.com/pingcap/tidb/tree/master/parser), that is a MySQL compatible parser parsing statements and returns an Abstract Syntax Tree (AST) representing the statement.
 See more in the [parser section](parser.md)

 Example of Abstract Syntax tree, the fragment of a `WHERE` clause `` `id` > 1 AND `value` = 'Second' `` looks like:
 ```golang